 You may have wondered what God is like or what the Bible actually says.
 We believe God looks like Jesus and that the Bible is a story that points to Him.
 We’d love to invite you into that story and show you how a Jesus-looking God changes everything.
 It is this view of Jesus that shapes what we believe and how we live in this world with others.
 It brings meaning to our pain, hope to our suffering, and a future to create.
 This world is broken, but Jesus wants to use people like us to make all things new.

-The apostle John quoted Jesus when He said, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:10).
+The apostle John quoted Jesus when He said, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
+(John 10:10).
 This is the abundant life that is only found in Him.
 It’s why the Gospel is referred to as good news.
-The mission of Abundant Life Church is simple: “Giving ourselves to make the Gospel good news for others.”
-The Gospel is inherently good news, but there are too many examples of people turning it into bad news for others by the way they use it only for their personal gain.
-We invite you to experience the good news for yourself and then join us in extending it to those around us.
+We invite you to experience this good news for yourself and then join us in extending it to those around us.

 We’d love to see you soon at one of our campuses.